PI

 Associate Investigator

-Ph.D. in Biostatistics, University of North Carolina at Chapel Hill, USA
+Ph.D., Department of Biostatistics, University of North Carolina at Chapel Hill, USA

 Work Experience